 And on the classic side, they're flipping the Sazerac into a Louie New Orleans by adding chocolate bitters and flamed orange oil, further showcasing the magical powers of combustion.

-A cocktailery obviously named after copper's description in the periodic table, CU29's got delicious and inventive boozy treats like a Creme Brulee 'tail and a bourbon infused with FRANKLIN BBQ BRISKET.
+A cocktailery obviously named after copper's description in the periodic table, CU29's got delicious and inventive boozy treats served up in a space as comfortable as your living room.
+Cozy leather booths and dim lighting create a relaxing atmosphere to enjoy artfully crafted cocktails you definitely wouldn't be mixing on your own.